GoogleCloudPlatform/spanner-migration-tool/README.md

 HarbourBridge converts PostgreSQL/MySQL data to Spanner data based on the Spanner schema it constructs.
 Conversion for most data types is fairly straightforward, but several types deserve discussion.
-Note that HarbourBridge is not intended for databases larger than few tens of GB.
+Note that HarbourBridge is not intended for databases larger than about 100GB.
 Details on HarbourBridge data conversion for PostgreSQL and MySQL can be found in the [PostgreSQL data conversion](postgres/README.md#data-conversion) and [MySQL data conversion](mysql/README.md#data-conversion) sections respectively.